-The Booker Prize Foundation is a registered charity (no 1090049) established in 2002, since when it has been responsible for the award of the Man Booker Prize for Fiction, and for the Man Booker International Prize since its inauguration in 2005.
+The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.
+Since then it has been responsible for the award of the Man Booker Prize for Fiction, and for the Man Booker International Prize since its inauguration in 2005.

 As well as awarding the Man Booker Prize and the Man Booker International Prize, the Booker Prize Foundation also works to promote the art of literature for the public benefit through various schemes, initiatives and projects.